 As we each try to add new habits and new dimensions to grow ourselves, I want to offer another way to add.
 Add depth.
 Look at these circles.
 Think about who is in them.
 Consider ways you can add depth and greater meaning to each of these 150 relationships.
 You know you’ll have to spend more capital on those closest to you.
 A bit more time, a few more deliberate attempts each week or each day to avoid taking them for granted.
 Maybe, like me, you need to add more acceptance and patience to a couple of them?
 Maybe it is an extra text or phone call to let them know you’re thinking about them?
 Perhaps it is throwing a ball or watching a movie with someone?

 Whatever it is, at whichever level of the circles you add – add depth.
 Add love.
 Add kindness and consideration.
 Add laughter.
 Add you.
 Whether you are a person of faith or not, you probably know it will make the world a better place.
 You probably know the people around you are craving time and attention from you.
-You probably know you will be better in 2018, and beyond, for the effort.
+You probably already know you will be better in the coming weeks, months and years for the effort.